h3xduck/Alba-Server/README.md

 # ALBA - Server
 This repository contains the source code of the Alba Server, which connects to the ALBA mobile app.
 For more information about what is ALBA and the app, have a look at [this other repo](https://github.com/marsan27/Alba/).
 Please note that both ALBA and ALBA-Server are currently on development and therefore they are **potentially unstable**.

 The server project is written in C and it is POSIX compliant.
 It supports multiple simultaneous clients through a combination of multithreading and multiprocessing.
 DB management is handled with MySQL, and therefore **you will need one MySQL local installation to run this software**.
-Until the DB configuration script is ready, please check below the configurations to be made.
+Until the DB configuration script is ready, please read [this](#build-and-run) for the configurations to be made.

 ## Features overview
 - [x] Build a SocketServer and manage multiple clients on separate processes.